thundermiracle/storybook-loader/README.md

 #### excludeRegExp
   * Default: null

-  * Description: regexp for exclude files by file name.
+  * Description: regexp for exclude files by file's full path.

   * Example: /\\.stories.js$/ to exclude all *.stories.js.